For your patients’ severe

 & by reducing daily OCS dose

-NUCALA is indicated for the add-on maintenance treatment of patients 6 years and older with severe asthma with an eosinophilic phenotype.
+NUCALA is indicated for the add-on maintenance treatment of adult and pediatric patients 6 years and older with severe asthma and with an eosinophilic phenotype.
 NUCALA is not indicated for the relief of acute bronchospasm or status asthmaticus.

-†Real-world study: Prespecified interim analysis of a 2-year prospective, observational cohort study (N=368).
-Secondary objective (shown above): Post-exposure NUCALA 0.27/year vs baseline 1.14/year; rate ratio 0.23 (95% CI: 0.18, 0.30).
-Primary objective (Exacerbations/year): Post-exposure NUCALA 1.43 vs baseline 4.63 (69% reduction; rate ratio 0.31; 95% CI: 0.27, 0.35).
+†Real-world study: Prespecified interim analysis of a 2-year prospective, observational cohort study at 1 year (N=822).
+Primary objective (shown above): Post-exposure NUCALA 1.23 vs baseline 4.28 (71% reduction; rate ratio 0.29; 95% CI: 0.26, 0.32).
+Secondary objective (shown above): Daily median maintenance OCS dose in OCS-dependent patient subgroup (n=298).
+Post-exposure NUCALA at Weeks 53-56 (n=222) 2.5 mg/day vs baseline 10 mg/day.
 Results are descriptive.
 Study limitations: May not reflect final results.
 Real-world studies are designed to evaluate associations among variables and not to definitively establish causality.
 Limitations important when interpreting results: no comparator arm; differences in patient populations and data collection vs randomized controlled trials.2

-§4.5-year open-label study: Assessed safety, immunogenicity, and efficacy of NUCALA (N=347).
-Secondary endpoint: Mean exacerbations/year: 0.68 (95% CI: 0.60, 0.78) with NUCALA + asthma controller in all patients; based on exacerbations reported from the time a patient enrolled until study withdrawal (median duration 3.8 years).
-Rate prior to study start was 1.74.4 Results are descriptive.
+II4.5-year open-label study: Assessed safety, immunogenicity, and efficacy of NUCALA (N=347).
+Select secondary endpoint: Mean exacerbations/year: 0.68 (95% CI: 0.60, 0.78) with NUCALA + asthma controller in all patients; based on exacerbations reported from the time a patient enrolled until study withdrawal (median duration 3.8 years).
+Rate prior to study start was 1.74.2,4 Results are descriptive.

-- Treatment of adult and pediatric patients aged 12 years and older with hypereosinophilic syndrome (HES) for ≥6 months without an identifiable non-hematologic secondary cause.
+- treatment of patients aged 12+ with hypereosinophilic syndrome (HES) for ≥6 months without an identifiable non-hematologic secondary cause.

 CI=confidence interval; ED=emergency department; IL=interleukin; MOA=mechanism of action; OCS=oral corticosteroid; SOC=standard of care.